equipez/setup_mex/README.md

 - Fortran

     - Install Xcode with Clang
-    - In terminal, run
+    - In [terminal]((https://en.wikipedia.org/wiki/List_of_macOS_built-in_apps#Terminal)), change the directory to the folder of the repository, run
     ```
     sudo bash install_oneapi_macos.sh
     ```
-    - In MATLAB, run
+    - In MATLAB, change the directory to the folder of the repository, run
     ```
     try_mex_setup('Fortran')
     ```